phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq1_35:

-1.35 Can I use :abbr:`HTTP (HyperText Transfer Protocol)` authentication with Apache :abbr:`CGI (Common Gateway Interface)`?
+1.35 Can I use :term:`HTTP` authentication with Apache :term:`CGI`?
 ----------------------------------------------------------------------------------------------------------------------------

 Yes.
-However you need to pass authentication variable to :abbr:`CGI (Common Gateway Interface)` using following rewrite rule:
+However you need to pass authentication variable to :term:`CGI` using following rewrite rule:

 .. code-block:: apache